Pest ProblemsCrane Fly vs Mosquito: What’s the Difference?

 For those of us who have the opportunity to own a garden and tend to its needs, it comes as a shock to see when our beloved plants are being devoured by insects.
-Some insects can be beneficial to us, gardeners, others – a complete nightmare.
-Experienced hobby and professional gardeners quickly learn which creepy crawlers might be of help, and which to purge with an insect spray.
+Some insects can benefit us, others – to be a complete nightmare.
+Experienced hobby and professional gardeners quickly learn which creepy crawlers might be of help and which to purge with an insect spray.

 This post is for you if: